Access & strict selection deliver strong returns

 An ongoing supply-demand dynamic also support further price appreciation:

-• Supply shortage - The devastating frosts across France in early 2021 are expected to hurt production volumes.
+- Supply shortage - The devastating frosts across France in early 2021 are expected to hurt production volumes.
 Some estimates for the 2021 harvest are for a 50% drop versus the five-year average levels between 2016 and 2020.
-Although the 2021 Burgundy vintage won’t hit the market until early 2023, these expectations are already driving existing wine prices higher.
+Although the 2021 Burgundy vintage won’t hit the market until early 2023, these expectations are already driving existing wine prices higher, especially for the region’s best vintages.